Nurse Practitioner Watertown Program

 Master's Degree Programs For North Country Area Nurses

 The College of Nursing at Upstate Medical University has expanded two of it's well-received Nurse Practitioner programs in Family Psychiatric Mental Health and Family Health master's programs to a location convenient to Watertown area nurses.
 These part-time programs are designed to meet the needs of the working nurse, will feature two courses each semester and can be completed in four years of study.
 This program is offered at Jefferson Community College, Watertown.
+We need a minimum of 10 students to run the North Country program.
 Nurses enrolled in the master’s degree program can receive certification in the following specialties:

 - Bachelor's Degree in Nursing